Gyann-z/BOV/README.md

 BOV
 ===
-This is the implementation of the 2021 ACM MM Oral paper "Beyond OCR + VQA: Involving OCR into the Flow for Robust and Accurate TextVQA".
+This is the implementation of the paper "Beyond OCR + VQA: Involving OCR into the Flow for Robust and Accurate TextVQA".
 The code is based on [M4C](https://github.com/facebookresearch/mmf/tree/project/m4c/projects/M4C).
 Please refer to it for more details.

 Visually Enhanced Text Embedding
 ---